Investing in Exel Composites

 Firm focus on innovation and our internally developed composite technology is continuously perfected.
 We have gained our expertise in composites over decades of experience.

-Wide-spread customer base over segments and markets
+Wide-spread customer base over industries and markets

 Wide-spread customer base reduces the risk of big volume swings.
 We have long-term partnerships with our customers and there is a high level of loyalty among our stronghold customers, Exel often being the single source for composites.